Miyuu Sugawara

-Miyuu Sugawara (菅原 美優, Sugawara Miyuu) is a Japanese kickboxer, currently competing in the atomweight divisions of K-1 and Krush, where she is the current Krush Atomweight champion and the current K-1 Atomweight champion.
+Miyuu Sugawara (菅原 美優, Sugawara Miyuu) is a Japanese kickboxer, who competed in the atomweight divisions of K-1 and Krush, where she was the Krush Atomweight champion and the K-1 Atomweight champion.

 Kickboxing career

 Early career

 Prior to making her professional debut, Sugawara competed as an amateur, during which time she won the 2017 K-1 All Japan B-Class tournament at 50 kg and the 2018 K-1 All Japan B-Class tournament at 45 kg.
 This led to her being named the "Amateur Fighter of the Year" at 2018 K-1 awards.

 Sugawara made her professional debut against the more experienced, but winless, Satomi Toyoshima at Krush 97 on January 26, 2019.
 She won the fight by unanimous decision, with two judges scoring the fight 30–26 in her favor, while the third judge awarded her a 29–28 scorecard.
 Sugawara next faced the 2018 K-1 All Japan Amateur tournament winner Michiko Nobutani, who was making her professional debut, at K-1 KRUSH FIGHT 100 on April 19, 2019.
 She suffered the first loss and the first stoppage loss of her professional career, as Nobutani won by a third-round knockout.

 After suffering her first loss, Sugawara faced the unbeaten Chan Lee at K-1 KRUSH FIGHT 103 on July 21, 2019.
 She won the fight by majority decision.
 Two judges scored the fight 30–29 and 30–28 for her, while the third judge scored the bout an even 29–29.
 Sugawara next faced the one-time Krush Atomweight title challenger Shizuka at K-1 KRUSH FIGHT 109 on December 15, 2019.
 She won the fight by unanimous decision, with scores of 30–28, 30–27 and 30–28.